bloeys/wavy/README.md

 //Set volume to 25%
 mySound.SetVolume(0.25)

 //Play the sound three times and wait for all 3 plays to finish.
-Negative numbers will play infinitely till paused mySound.LoopAsync(3) mySound.WaitLoop()
+//Negative numbers will play infinitely till paused mySound.LoopAsync(3) mySound.WaitLoop()